syntelos/liweg/README.txt

 liweg, a light weight graphical virtual machine

-  Far smaller than many virtual machines, liweg is designed for application programming on a very small scale.
+  Liweg is designed for application programming on a very small scale.

   The objective for applications of liweg is to rapidly and securely replace an application programming layer of software by the end user